All Episodes

 They've done it.

-On April 16th, a few days before my 54th birthday, for some reason somebody forgot the mantra.
+On April 16th, a few days before my 54th birthday, for some reason, somebody forgot the mantra.

-And they pointed the Hubble at the moon and took about a dozen images in a mosaic of the
+And they pointed the Hubble at the moon and took about a dozen images in a mosaic of the Copernicus and Kepler crater region, which is kind of in the middle of the lunar disk, at high noon on the moon when the moon is as bright as it ever gets.

-And they also took a series of images in an unseen instrument called the STIS, which is
+And they also took a series of images in an unseen instrument called the STIS, which is the Space Imaging Spectrometer.

-And they've shown us the visible light images and they haven't shown us the infrared images.
+And they've shown us the visible light images, and they haven't shown us the infrared images.

 And we think that was the real reason why they did this.

-Now, there's a whole posting on our web called another lie from NASA.
+Now, there's a whole posting on our web called Another Lie from NASA, because this really was a lie.

-Even Sky and Telescope in their issue in April made notice of the fact that they were surprised
+Even Sky and Telescope, in their issue in April, made notice of the fact that they were surprised because, according to all available information coming from the agency, they couldn't point Hubble at the moon because it was too bright.

 It would break the telescope.